The impact of static distortion waves on superlubricity: Results and discussion

 In the case of naphthalene, we can make use of experimentally determined commensurate and incommensurate structures.\cite{yamada2010novel, forker2014complex} Both structures exhibit a similar molecular orientation and only have slightly different molecular periodicities.
 We approximate the incommensurate structure with a pseudo-incommensurate structure containing \num{150} molecules per unit cell (see figure \ref{fig:geometries}b).
 The commensurate structure contains \num{1} molecule per unit cell (see figure \ref{fig:geometries}a).

 In the case of TCP on Pt(111), we are not aware of an experimental structure determination.
-Therefore, we use theoretically determined structures based on the results from an earlier publication.\cite{hormann2022bistable} We select structures based on the most favourable energy per molecule.
+Therefore, we use theoretically determined structures based on the results from an earlier publication.\cite{hormann2022bistable} We select structures based on the most favorable energy per molecule.
 The energy per molecule is the appropriate measure since a sub-monolayer coverage is a good assumption in nanoscale friction experiments.
 To determine the energies and forces of all structures (also those of naphthalene on Cu(111)), we use an MLIP.
-As an improvement over the MLIP used in our previous publication\cite{hormann2022bistable} we now employ a descriptor based on the smooth overlap of atomic positions (SOAP)\cite{bartok2013representing} instead of radial distance functions.
+As an improvement over the MLIP used in our previous publication\cite{hormann2022bistable} we now employ a descriptor based on SOAP\cite{bartok2013representing} instead of radial distance functions.
 For the sake of consistency, we recalculate the formation energy for all structures.
 Details and a comparison between the MLIP and the old machine-leaning models are given in the Methods Section and the Supporting Information.

-As stated above, TCP forms chemisorbed and physisorbed structures on PT(111).
-For the present study, we use the physisorbed structure with the most favourable formation energy per molecule, which is pseudo-incommensurate and contains \num{240} molecule per unit cell (see figure \ref{fig:geometries}e.
-We obtain this structure by using a simulated-annealing-based global minimum search.
-This search reconfirms the findings of our earlier study\cite{hormann2022bistable}, which has strongly indicated that the most favourable physisorbed structure is incommensurate.
+As stated above, TCP forms chemisorbed and physisorbed structures on Pt(111).
+For the present study, we use the physisorbed structure with the most favorable formation energy per molecule, which is pseudo-incommensurate and contains \num{240} molecule per unit cell (see figure \ref{fig:geometries}e.
+We obtain this structure by using a Metropolis-algorithm for global minimum search.
+This search reconfirms the findings of our earlier study\cite{hormann2022bistable}, which has strongly indicated that the most favorable physisorbed structure is incommensurate.
 Additionally, we include a chemisorbed and physisorbed commensurate structure, both containing \num{1} molecule per unit cell as reference points in our study.
 The unit cells of these commensurate structures constitute the closest possible match compared to the one-molecule unit cell of the pseudo-incommensurate structure (see figure \ref{fig:geometries}c and d.
-We note that our previous study\cite{hormann2022bistable} has shown that the most favourable chemisorbed structure of TCP on Pt(111) is commensurate.
+We note that our previous study\cite{hormann2022bistable} has shown that the most favorable chemisorbed structure of TCP on Pt(111) is commensurate.